Me

 Website

-), I built it because people kept telling I should display my work somehow and I decided that, since I didn’t see any point in printing for the sake of printing and wasn’t sold on the idea of camera clubs (I’m focussed on the natural world and simply have no interest in a lot of other common themes), being an IT geek and all, a website would be the most logical outlet.
-Not that I had the faintest clue about website design when I first started, but via various great utilities and several major re-designs, the site has continued to serve it’s purpose and is ever improving as I come up with new ideas or happen upon new additions I can implement
+As a non professional photographer, I didn’t build this website to try and sell my work (although if anybody out there fancies paying me an exorbitant fee for use of any of my work then I’m all ears 😉 ), I built it because people kept telling I should display my work somehow and I decided that, since I didn’t see any point in printing for the sake of printing and wasn’t sold on the idea of camera clubs (I’m focused on the natural world and simply have no interest in a lot of other common themes), being an IT geek and all, a website would be the most logical outlet.
+Not that I had the faintest clue about website design when I first started, but via various great utilities and several major re-designs, the site has continued to serve it’s purpose and is ever improving as I come up with new ideas or happen upon new additions I can implement.

-For anybody who may be wondering about the choice of name for my site, I have no affiliation whatsoever with the famous surfing brand or anything else under the same name, Billabong is simply a nickname I acquired in secondary school which has followed me around ever since and when choosing the name for my site, after concluding that obvious options such as jamesbylettphotography.co.uk just didn’t sound particularly catchy, I decided that billabong-photos.co.uk did have a certain ring to it and that sealed the deal.
+For anybody who may be wondering about the choice of name for my site, I have no affiliation whatsoever with the famous surfing brand or anything else under the same name, Billabong is simply a nickname I acquired in secondary school which has followed me around ever since, and when choosing the name for my site, after concluding that obvious options such as jamesbylettphotography.co.uk just didn’t sound particularly catchy, I decided that billabong-photos.co.uk did have a certain ring to it and that sealed the deal.